-Ramping up the Campania classic, the PDO Margherita pizza sports mozzerella di bufala DOP, raw riccio tomatoes from La Sbecciatrice, basil and extra virgin olivie oil.
+Ramping up the Campania classic, the PDO Margherita pizza sports Mozzerella di Bufala DOP, raw riccio tomatoes from La Sbecciatrice, basil and extra virgin olive oil.

 The Matese half of this pie was topped with fior di latte cheese, Matese cheese, porcini mushrooms, oregano from Matese and baked, flavored little tomatoes.

-The Scapretta half featured mozzerella di buffala, 13-month aged Grana Padano cheese cream tomato compote, freeze-dried basil, 24-month aged Grana Padana cheese shavings and extra virgin olive oil.
+The Scapretta half featured Mozzarella di Buffala, 13-month aged Grana Padano cheese cream tomato compote, freeze-dried basil, 24-month aged Grana Padana cheese shavings and extra virgin olive oil.

 We hate to pick favorites.
 So we didn’t.
 Instead, we ate both halves until they were gone.

 Little yellow tomatoes, oh how we love you.
-Maybe that’s why we loved the Sfizio ai Pomodori pie half with little yellow tomatoes, salted sundried San Marzano tomatoes, mozzerella di bufala DOP, Grana Padano cheese and extra virgin olive oil.
+Maybe that’s why we loved the Sfizio ai Pomodori pie half with little yellow tomatoes, salted sundried San Marzano tomatoes, Mozzarella di Bufala DOP, Grana Padano cheese and extra virgin olive oil.

 Who knew that fig and strong cheese would work so well together and on pizza?
-Now that we know, we wonder why this dessert like pie is not on more pizzeria menus.
-Do try this at home – it’s way better than the more popular Nutella pie.
+Now that we know, we wonder why this dessert-like pie is not on more pizzeria menus.

 Seven courses down, we were so full that we could barely move.
 Somehow, though, we found room for the final course of biscuits and sherry.
+We always do when it comes to Italian desserts and drinks.
 Do you blame us?